sdg002/AzureTrials/azure-vnet-simple-vm/readme.md

 - Create with AD access only
 - ~~Try connecting to this storage account from outside~~
 - ~~Try connecting to this storage account from inside~~
-- Find out how to grant access to the storage account from Azure IP addresses (Probably there is nothing at all)
+- Ask question on Reddit - How to access storage account Find out how to grant access to the storage account from Azure IP addresses (Probably there is nothing at all)
-- Install Azure CLI on the VM
+- ~~Install Azure CLI on the VM~~
 - Write some script that uploads/downloads data to a storage container
--
--
--

 # Testing the access to Azure Storage